Meredith Whitney: Education and career

 Whitney grew up in Bethesda, Maryland.
 She graduated from Madeira School in 1987, before attending a post-graduate year at Lawrenceville School, becoming a member of its first co-ed graduating class.
-She graduated with honors from Brown University in 1992 with a B.A. in History.
+She graduated with honors from Brown University in 1992 with a B.A. in history.

-Whitney joined Oppenheimer Holdings in 1993 as a Director, and in 1995 she joined the company's Specialty Finance Group.
-In 1998, she left Oppenheimer to become an Executive Director at Wachovia.
-Whitney returned to Oppenheimer in 2004, where she researched banks and brokers as a Managing Director.
+Whitney joined Oppenheimer Holdings in 1993 as a director, and in 1995 she joined the company's Specialty Finance Group.
+In 1998, she left Oppenheimer to become an executive director at Wachovia.
+Whitney returned to Oppenheimer in 2004, where she researched banks and brokers as a managing director.
 She resigned from Oppenheimer on February 19, 2009, to establish her own firm, Meredith Whitney Advisory Group (MWAG), where she produced company-specific equity research on financial institutions and analyzed the sector's operating environment.

 In 2013, Whitney de-registered MWAG and started her own hedge fund, Kenbelle Capital LP.

-In December 2015, she joined Bermudan insurer Arch Capital Group as a manager overseeing outside investment firms.
+In December 2015, she joined Bermudian insurer Arch Capital Group as a manager overseeing outside investment firms.

-In April 2021, she was announced as CFO of Kindbody, a high-growth health and technology company.
+From 2021–2022 Whitney was CFO of Kindbody, a high-growth health and technology company.

+After 10 years of writing her last piece of analysis, in 2023 she relaunched her eponymous firm, Meredith Whitney Advisory Group, which specializes in macro and strategy-focused investment research.